Critical and Interpretive Public Administration

 - An elective course for PhDs at the NIG training program.

-- Publication of a special issue or edited volume and journal publications in international peer-reviewed academic journals.
+- Publication of a special issue and journal publications in international peer-reviewed academic journals.

-- 3 conference panel sessions co-authored by two or more members of the colloquium at international Public Administration and Political Science conferences, for example ECPR, International Public Policy Conference (ICPP), EGPA, and IRSPM.
+- Conference panel sessions co-authored by two or more members of the colloquium at international conferences such as held by the European Consortium for Political Research (ECPR), International Public Policy Conference (ICPP), the European Group for Public Administration (EGPA), and the European Network for Public Administration (ENPA).